auth0/docs/articles/quickstart/backend/django/01-authorization.md

 ---
 title: Authorization
-description: This tutorial demonstrates how to use Auth0 to add authorization to your Django REST Framework API.
+description: This tutorial demonstrates how to add authorization to a Django REST Framework API.
 github:
     path: 01-Authorization
 ---